Saint-Praise/Proj2/README.md

 # Proj2

-This is just my Coding Journey
+This is just my Coding Journey!